-- (4) Pursuant to the terms of the Stock Option Plan, for options that are scheduled to expire or terminate during or within 10 business days following a blackout period, the Expiry Date shall be the date that is the tenth business day following the date of expiry of the Blackout Period (the "Blackout Expiry Date").
-If a new Blackout Period is imposed prior to the Blackout Expiry Date, the Blackout Expiry Date shall be the date of expiry of the new Blackout Period. - (5) Share units that have not vested are 22,325 PSUs and 19,035 RSUs.
+(4) Pursuant to the terms of the Stock Option Plan, for options that are scheduled to expire or terminate during or within 10 business days following a blackout period, the Expiry Date shall be the date that is the tenth business day following the date of expiry of the Blackout Period (the "Blackout Expiry Date").
+If a new Blackout Period is imposed prior to the Blackout Expiry Date, the Blackout Expiry Date shall be the date that is the tenth business day following the date of expiry of the new Blackout Period.

+(5) Share units that have not vested are 9,841 PSUs and 9,841 RSUs.
 PSUs vest only on redemption.
-RSUs vest 1/3 on the first anniversary of the grant date, 1/3 on the second anniversary of the grant date and the remaining 1/3 on the redemption date. - (6) Represents 3,290 RSUs that have vested. - (7) Share units that have not vested are 8,646 PSUs, 7,000 RSUs and 61,032 DSUs.
+RSUs vest 1/3 on the first anniversary of the grant date, 1/3 on the second anniversary of the grant date and the remaining 1/3 on the redemption date.
+As RSUs and PSUs were granted in 2018, no share units have vested.

+(6) Share units that have not vested are 2,504 PSUs and 2,504 RSUs.
 PSUs vest only on redemption.
 RSUs vest 1/3 on the first anniversary of the grant date, 1/3 on the second anniversary of the grant date and the remaining 1/3 on the redemption date.
-DSUs vest three years from the grant date. - (8) Represents 1,646 RSUs that have vested. - (9) Represents 61,032 DSUs that have not vested.
-DSUs vest three years from the grant date.
+As RSUs and PSUs were granted in 2018, no share units have vested.

-Value Vested or Earned During the Financial Year Ended December 31, 2021
+Value Vested or Earned During the Financial Year Ended December 31, 2018

-The following table sets forth the details regarding the value vested or earned of incentive plan awards for each NEO for the financial year ended December 31, 2021.
+The following table sets forth the details regarding the value vested or earned of incentive plan awards for each NEO for the financial year ended December 31, 2018.

-Name Option-Based Awards - Value Vested During the Year (1) Share-Based Awards - Value Vested During the Year (2) Non-Equity Incentive Plan Compensation - Value Earned During the Year (3) (\$) (\$) (\$) Rob Wildeboer Executive Chairman of the Board of Directors Nil (7) \$722,558 (4) \$884,998 Pat D'Eramo President and Chief Executive Officer Nil (7) \$722,558 (4) \$860,006 Fred Di Tosto Chief Financial Officer Nil ^{(5), (7)} \$165,219 (6) \$273,999 Armando Pagliari, Executive Vice President Human Resources Nil ^{(5), (7)} \$69,283 (6) \$182,666 Robert Fairchild, Executive Vice President, Business Development and Automotive Strategy Nil ^{(5), (7)} \$47,843 (6) \$182,666
+Name Option-Based Awards - Value Vested During the Year (1) Share-Based Awards - Value Vested During the Year (2) Non-Equity Incentive Plan Compensation - Value Earned During the Year (3) (\$) (\$) (\$) Rob Wildeboer Executive Chairman of the Board of Directors Nil \$937,218 \$2,179,459 Pat D'Eramo President and Chief Executive Officer Nil \$937,218 \$2,179,459 Fred Di Tosto Chief Financial Officer (4) Nil Nil \$791,784 Bruce Johnson Executive Vice President, Metallics (4) Nil Nil \$1,198,891 Alfredo Alonso, Executive Vice President, Fluids (4) (5) Nil Nil \$1,080,970

-(1) Value of options vested during 2021 is calculated by using the difference between the market price of the underlying securities at vesting and the exercise price of the stock options.
+Value of options vested during 2018 is calculated by using the difference between the market price of the underlying securities at vesting and the exercise price of the stock options.